LIST | Where to find popular sledding locations in the Louisville area

 Officials said their rule of thumb is that if the blades of grass are poking through the snow cover, it’s not safe to sled.

+Sledders are cautioned to be safe and mindful of other sledders using the same hill.

-- Cherokee Park (Baringer Hill, intersection of Alexander Road and Scenic Loop)
+- Cherokee Park (Baringer Hill, the intersection of Alexander Road and Scenic Loop)

 - Joe Creason Park (Trevilian Way, across from Louisville Zoo).

-- George Rogers Clark Park (1024 Thruston Avenue, behind playground, near McKinley Avenue)
+- George Rogers Clark Park (1024 Thruston Avenue, behind the playground, near McKinley Avenue)

 - McNeely Lake Park (6900 Cooper Chapel Road, near Korean War Memorial)

-- Tyler Park (1501 Castlewood Avenue, on Tyler Park Drive side of park)
+- Tyler Park (1501 Castlewood Avenue, on Tyler Park Drive side of the park)

 - Charlie Vettiner Park (5550 Charlie Vettiner Park Road, near Easum Road entrance)